bips-hb/srsim/README.md

-# SRSim: Simulating Spontaneous Reporting Systems
+# Simulating Spontaneous Reporting Systems (SRSim)

-Spontaneous reporting systems are used in the field of pharmacovigilance to detect (previously unknown) associations between drug exposures and adverse events (AEs).
-This packages allows for simulating large spontaneous reporting data sets.
+Spontaneous reporting systems are used in the field of pharmacovigilance to detect (previously unknown) associations between drugs and adverse events (AEs).
+This `R` package allows for simulating large spontaneous reporting data sets.
+See www.srs.bips.eu for an example on how this simulator could be used.

 ### Installation
 To install, simply type in R